abuseofnotation/abuseofnotation.github.io/_posts/blog/2023-01-01-logic-communication.md

 To understand the distinction better, consider this real-life example: we are sitting in a bar.
 I am going to get drinks for you and so I ask you what do you want and you reply the following:

-> Get me a beer, low alcoholic one, if there isn't such, or if it's very expensive, I just want a glass of water.
+> Buy me a beer, low alcoholic one, if there isn't such, or if it's very expensive, I just want a glass of water.

 You notice that your picture describes your wishes in a way that would allow the listener to replicate your thinking process in a way that would guarantee that they would always reach the exact same conclusion that you intended them to reach, provided that they understand the words in the same way as you do.
 This is what we mean when we say that it is *formal*.